How to cut through confirmation bias

 ✳️✳️✳️

-Confirmation bias is a largely automatic and unconscious cognitive bias, and works both for beliefs that we favour and ones that we don’t favour.
+Confirmation bias is our tendency to favor information that supports our beliefs and dismiss information that challenges them.
+It is a largely automatic and unconscious cognitive bias that operates both for beliefs we favor and for those we do not.
 The bias is most noticeable in the case of ingrained, ideological, or emotionally charged beliefs.

 Examples